idaholab/moose/framework/doc/content/source/base/Assembly.md

   such as `reinit(Elem* elem)` for the current element, `reinitAtPhysical(...)` for a given vector of points or `reinitFVFace(face_info)` for the current face.

-- get the shape function values and its derivatives at the quadrature points, as well as the locations of the quadrature points from libmesh in the `buildFE...` routines for various locations.
+- getting the shape function values and its derivatives at the quadrature points, as well as the locations of the quadrature points from libmesh in the `buildFE...` routines for various locations.

 - preparing the vectors for storing the local contributions to the Jacobian and the residual, by sizing and zeroing them, through the `prepare...` methods.